marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/setup-your-python-environment.md

 ```
 conda activate neu365p
 ```
-Now install the latest version of the `python` package (from the defaults channel) into the active ("neu365p") environment.
+Now install the latest version of the `python` package (from the defaults channel) into the active (neu365p) environment.
 ```
 conda install python
 ```
-Finally, install the latest version of the `jupyterlab` package (from the conda-forge channel) into the active ("neu365p") environment.
+Finally, install the latest version of the `jupyterlab` package (from the conda-forge channel) into the active (neu365p) environment.
+This will give you everything you need to work with [Jupyter notebooks](https://jupyter.org) which we will use in this course.
 ```
 conda install jupyterlab -c conda-forge
 ```